Indianarmy234/Document-Controller-Dashboard-Power-BI/README.md

 This dashboard is suitable for:

-Document Controllers
+Document Controllers<br>
-Document Control Managers
+Document Control Managers<br>
-Project Managers
+Project Managers<br>
-Planning Engineers
+Planning Engineers<br>
-Project Controls Teams
+Project Controls Teams<br>
-Engineering Managers
+Engineering Managers<br>
-QA/QC Teams
+QA/QC Teams<br>
-Management
+Management<br>

 # 16. Business Benefits

 The dashboard provides the following benefits:

-Centralized document control monitoring
+Centralized document control monitoring<br>
-Faster identification of overdue documents
+Faster identification of overdue documents<br>
-Improved visibility of approval performance Project-wise performance comparison
+Improved visibility of approval performance<br>
+Project-wise performance comparison<br>
-Discipline-wise documentation analysis
+Discipline-wise documentation analysis<br>
-Better monitoring of document aging
+Better monitoring of document aging<br>
-KPI-based performance measurement
+KPI-based performance measurement<br>
-Improved management reporting
+Improved management reporting<br>
-Reduced manual reporting effort
+Reduced manual reporting effort<br>
-Data-driven decision making
+Data-driven decision making<br>

 # 17. Assumptions

 The following assumptions are considered for dashboard reporting:

-Each document has a unique document number.
+Each document has a unique document number.<br>
-Document status is maintained consistently.
+Document status is maintained consistently.<br>
-Submission and approval dates are available where applicable.
+Submission and approval dates are available where applicable.<br>
-Aging is calculated based on the relevant document processing date.
+Aging is calculated based on the relevant document processing date.<br>
-KPI targets are predefined and can be modified according to project requirements.
+KPI targets are predefined and can be modified according to project requirements.<br>
-Dashboard results depend on the accuracy and completeness of the source data.
+Dashboard results depend on the accuracy and completeness of the source data.<br>

 # 18. How to Use the Dashboard

-Open the Power BI report.
+Open the Power BI report.<br>
-Select the required dashboard page.
+Select the required dashboard page.<br>
-Use the slicers at the top of the page.
+Use the slicers at the top of the page.<br>
-Select Project, Client, Discipline, Month, or Status.
+Select Project, Client, Discipline, Month, or Status.<br>
-Review the KPI cards.
+Review the KPI cards.<br>
-Analyze the charts and trends.
+Analyze the charts and trends.<br>
-Use detailed tables to identify individual documents.
+Use detailed tables to identify individual documents.<br>
-Use the Aging Analysis page to prioritize overdue documents.
+Use the Aging Analysis page to prioritize overdue documents.<br>
-Clear filters to return to the overall dashboard view.
+Clear filters to return to the overall dashboard view.<br>

 # 19. Conclusion